vendia/blog/pages/vendia-com.md

       ## A complete platform

-      Vendia is the only platform that combines a business blockchain, Smart APIs, and cloud databases in a single, unified SaaS platform.
+      Vendia is the only partner data sharing platform that combines a business blockchain, Smart APIs, and cloud databases in a single, unified SaaS platform.

       - Partner data sharing, with control

-      - Security and compliance built in
+      - Security and compliance built-in

       - Zero-code partner onboarding